kus/cs2-modded-server/README.md

 A single modded Counter-Strike 2 (CS2) Modded Dedicated Server that you can [change the active mod](#changing-game-modes) on the server from chat or server console.
 [Maps are configured per game mode](#setting-maps-for-different-game-modes) and change when the game mode changes.

+Each game mode has a hand full of maps preset so you are ready to go and it's [easy to add more](#setting-maps-for-different-game-modes).

 - 1v1 ([Steam API key](#playing-workshop-mapscollections) required)
 - Deathmatch ([Steam API key](#playing-workshop-mapscollections) required)
 - Competitive